 C License Course

-This two-to-three month course requires the holder to have had a D License for a minimum of 12 months and be currently coaching.
-Two five-day classes are separated by six-to-eight weeks of assignments and mentoring.
-The C License teaches what US Soccer calls the core concepts of coaching.
-US Soccer has a waiver process for qualified coaches holding foreign licenses and former topflight professional players handled through the organization hosting the C License course.
+After the D, you’ll need six months of experience to take the C course.
+This four-month course with four in-person days requires the holder to have had a D License for a minimum of 6months, be at least 18 years of age, and be currently coaching.
+It consists of weekly learning opportunities with a mixture of independent learning using online modules, live virtual meetings, and in-person meetings led by a licensed US Soccer Educator.
+The C License teaches what US Soccer calls the core concepts of coaching, with a focus on the U-13 to U-17 age groups.
+US Soccer has a waiver process for qualified coaches holding foreign licenses and former top-flight professional players handled through the organization hosting the C License course.
 If you don’t already have the D License and meet the other criteria, contact the host of the C License course you’re interested in to see if you qualify for a waiver.
-The C License costs between $1,000 – $2,000.
+The C License costs between $1,500 – $2,000.

 B License Course